 Step 3: Calculate Solar Panel Capacity

 Before installation, calculate how much solar power you need (in kilowatts or kW).
+Your choice of solar panel type also impacts efficiency and space.
+Learn about the difference between monocrystalline and polycrystalline solar panels to decide what suits your home best.
 Here’s a simple formula to estimate your requirements:

 Formula: